SILENCE-SIMSOOL/SilenceUtils/README.md

 </p>

 ## ❓ About Silence Utils
  The Silence Utility Mod is a Forge mod that supports Minecraft version 1.8.9.
 This mod is specifically designed for Hypixel Skyblock, focusing primarily on dungeons and aiding key gameplay aspects of Skyblock.
-Aside from Skyblock, it also includes lightweight quality of life features, such as performance optimization, convenient commands, and an auto-sprint feature, all of which improve the quality of the game experience. aiding - 더 쉬운 단어로 교체
+Aside from Skyblock, it also includes lightweight quality of life features, such as performance optimization, simple commands, and an auto-sprint feature, all of which improve the quality of the game experience. aiding - 더 쉬운 단어로 교체

 Everything in the mod was solely developed by the author, with assistance from several acquaintances in feedback and bug fixes.
 The author is primarily a player rather than a developer, so development isn't the main focus.
 However, I believe that this perspective as a fellow player offers certain advantages.